M-TH: 8:30 a.m.-4:30 p.m.

 - A non-degree seeking student may apply for admission to UB baccalaureate study.
 In that case, he or she shall have the UB courses taken in non-degree seeking status included in the assessment for admission on the same basis as if he or she were a transfer applicant.
 If the student is admitted to baccalaureate study, all UB courses taken in non-degree seeking status shall be included in the student’s program and considered UB courses for purposes of credits attempted and completed and grade point average.

 - International Students: Generally, non-degree seeking study is not allowed for international students unless they are currently in the U.S. and holding a temporary non-immigrant VISA that permits non-degree seeking study.
 Such non-U.S. citizens/non-Permanent Residents desiring to study in non-degree seeking status MUST use the International Undergraduate Application for Non-Degree Study (PDF).
 Additional criteria may be required for international students.

 Students who hold a bachelor’s degree are permitted to register for graduate coursework as non-matriculated students for a maximum of 12 credit hours.
 Information concerning this opportunity may be obtained from the individual department.
 Once registration reaches 12 credit hours a hold will be placed on the student’s academic record by the Graduate School prohibiting further registration until the student matriculates into a graduate degree program.
 Additional policies and procedures for graduate students are available on the Graduate School website.

 Step 5: Register for Classes

-Registration for classes is easy!
-Simply log on to MyUB, click HUB Student Center, and click the Manage Classes tile, select class search, and select the appropriate term.
-Follow the steps to put courses in your shopping cart and register.
+When you have completed your holds and to-do items, simply log on to MyUB, click HUB Student Center, and click the Manage Classes tile and select class search.
+From there, select the appropriate term and follow the steps to put courses in your shopping cart and register.

-Be sure to familiarize yourself with critical registration dates and deadlines on the student calendar.
-Non-degree seeking students can register beginning mid-March for summer, August 1st for fall, October 1st for winter, and December 1st for spring semesters.
+Familiarize yourself with critical registration dates and deadlines on our fall, winter, spring, and summer enrollment pages.
+Non-degree seeking students can register beginning in mid-March for summer, Aug.
+1 for fall, Oct.
+1 for winter and Dec.
+1 for spring semesters.